In Nordics, many refugees encounter a paradise lost

 LANGUAGE HURDLE

 Refugees from Syria, Afghanistan and Eritrea need housing and education as well as work.
-Many are badly traumatised.
-Few speak Swedish - a major hurdle in finding work.
+Many are badly traumatized.
+Few speak Swedish – a major hurdle in finding work.

 New arrivals get free language lessons, but segregated housing and schools can mean levels of Swedish remain basic.